Max Wilkinson: Reform UK misinformation

 In April and May 2025, Wilkinson was the victim of a misinformation campaign by Reform UK.
-A Reform party social media account manipulated footage taken in the House of Commons to give the appearance Wilkinson had called Nigel Farage a ‘stupid c***’.
-After Wilkinson raised a Point of Order from in the House of Commons, Reform deleted the post and issued an apology to him and the House of Commons.
+A Reform party social media account manipulated footage taken in the House of Commons to give the appearance Wilkinson had called Nigel Farage a ‘stupid cunt’.
+After Wilkinson raised a Point of Order in the House of Commons, Reform deleted the post and issued an apology to him and the House of Commons.